 Completion: August 2016

-In 2006, Antinozzi Associates prepared a feasibility study for the University to convert the 10-story Schine Residence Hall (built in 1975) from a traditional dormitory plan into a contemporary residential facility.
+In 2006, Antinozzi Associates prepared a feasibility study for the University of Bridgeport to convert the 10-story Schine Residence Hall (built in 1975) from a traditional dormitory plan into a contemporary residential facility.

 Four schemes were developed to illustrate a variety of living/learning configurations.
 Though the schemes successfully transitioned the isolated three and four bedroom plans with integrated common study and social interactive areas, cost factors per number of beds needed for future student growth required the University to consider building a new residence hall.